 It may take you a week, a month, a year.
 It may happen in your youth or in your prime, even in the later years.
 The only way to describe ‘it’ is a sudden realization of something you’ve known all your life.
 A truth, perhaps the only truth one can ever hang their hat on: no one gets out alive.

 Looking back on the days and years, the minutes and careful seconds that compose my life’s trajectory, I am astounded that I am still ‘alive’.
-Life, as I see it now, is simply the aggregate of moments, split-seconds when you make that final decision to run or stay.
+Life, as I see it now, is simply an aggregate of moments, split-seconds when you make that final decision to run or stay.
 And yet, who’s to say the choice was ever yours in the first place?
-Who am I, to tell you anything about your life, or mine and expect it to make any sense or be, decodable?
+Who am I to tell you anything about your life, or mine, and expect it to make any sense or be decodable?

 Nope, it’s not the end of the journey one should fear, it’s those moments of mental lightning, where the gods demand you testify for your life, the ones that introduce a deviation from the course that can never be reversed.
 Again, who’s to say I’m right?
 Maybe it’s just me, my life that’s had its moments when all you’re eating is a bowl of shit.
 That’s theoretically possible and I am just trying to say, I know now, it doesn’t really matter.

 The rest of this is a selective memory of the journey that got me nowhere but here, so to speak.
 ‘Selective’ in the sense that all memory is selective.
 It will come much as it arrived, in unexpected ways and over a long period of time.
-But, as sure as a man, jaded by life yet still optimistic can put time enough a way to remember, think and write, I promise to do as such, realizing such a promise might as well be made to the wooden cross on my wall for all the good it will do.
-Chat with you soon…or not.
+But, as sure as a man jaded by life, yet still optimistic, can put time enough a way to remember, think and write, I promise to do as such, realizing such a promise might as well be made to the wooden cross on my wall for all the good it will do.